-National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters PRH - Finnish Patent and Registration Office (Finland) Legal practitioner Article 120(1) (a) EUTMR / Article 78(1)(a) CDR 'harjoittamaan oikeutettu' 'Asianajaja' or 'Advokat' Persons holding the Finnish title 'Asianajaja' or 'Advokat', meaning a lawyer admitted to the bar, are entitled to act as legal practitioners before the national industrial property office pursuant to the laws of Finland, and consequently entitled to act before the EUIPO in trade mark and design matters.
-Professional Representativ e (Trade Marks and Designs) Article 120(2)(c) EUTMR / Article 78(1)(b) CDR) 'Ammattimain en edustaja' 'Tavaramerkki asiamies' Representation is open to anybody a. who has acted before the national office for at least 5 years, or b. who is exempt from the 5-year requirement as they are in possession of a professional qualification officially recognised in accordance with the regulations laid down by that State Any natural or legal person can act as a representative in trade mark and design matters before the national industrial property office.
-In order for this person to be entitled to act as a representative before the EUIPO, the person must have at least 5 years' experience before the national industrial property office ( Option a ) .
-In addition, persons holding the title ' Tavaramerkkiasiamies' are officially recognised as being professionally qualified to represent third parties before the Finnish Patent and Registration Office in trade mark matters , and therefore are not subject to the 5-year requirement to act as professional representative before the EUIPO ( Option b ).
+National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters PRH - Finnish Patent and Registration Office (Finland) Patent and practitioner oil Registration Office Article 120(1) (a) EUTMR / 'harjoittamaan oikeutettu' 'Asianajaja' or 'Advokat' Persons holding the Finnish title 'Asianajaja' or 'Advokat', meaning a lawyer admitted to the bar, are entitled to act as legal practitioners before the national industrial property office pursuant to the laws of Finland, and consequently entitled to act before the EUIPO in trade mark and design matters.
+Professional Representativ e (Trade Marks and Designs) Article 120(2)(c) EUTMR / Article 78(1)(b) CDR) 'Ammattimain en edustaja' 'Tavaramerkki asiamies' a. who has acted before the national office for at least 5 years, or b. who is exempt from the 5-year requirement as they are in possession of a professional qualification officially recognised in accordance with the regulations laid down by that State Any natural or legal person can act as a representative in trade mark and design matters before the national industrial property office.
+In order for this person to be entitled to act as a representative before the EUIPO, the person must have at least 5 years' experience before the national industrial property office (Option a).
+In addition, persons holding the title 'Tavaramerkkiasiamies' are officially recognised as being professionally qualified to represent third parties before the Finnish Patent and Registration Office in trade mark matters, and therefore are not subject to the 5-year requirement to act as professional representative before the EUIPO (Option b).

-National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters INPI - The National Institute for Intellectual Property (France) Legal practitioner Article 120(1) (a) EUTMR / Article 78(1)(a) CDR 'avocat' Persons holding the French title 'avocat' , meaning a lawyer member of the bar, are entitled to act as legal practitioners before the national industrial property office pursuant to French law, and consequently entitled to act before the EUIPO in trade mark and design matters.
-These lawyers are fully entitled to act in trade mark and design matters, with an exception, that they cannot act under the title of 'lawyer' (avocat) and under the title of 'professional representative' (see below) at the same time .
+National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters INPI - The National Institute for Intellectual Property (France) Legal practitioner Article 120(1) (a) EUTMR / Article 78(1)(a) CDR 'avocat' Persons holding the French title 'avocat', meaning a lawyer member of the bar, are entitled to act as legal practitioners before the national industrial property office pursuant to French law, and consequently entitled to act before the EUIPO in trade mark and design matters.
+These lawyers are fully entitled to act in trade mark and design matters, with an exception, that they cannot act under the title of 'lawyer' (avocat) and under the title of 'professional representative' (see below) at the same time.
 Therefore, they are not entitled to act before the EUIPO under two separate IDs (one as a lawyer, and one as a professional representative).
-Professional Representativ e (Trade Marks and Designs) Article 120(2)(c) EUTMR / Article 78(1)(b) 'Mandataires agréés' Persons on the 'Liste des Conseils en propriété industrielle' Entitlement is conditional upon possession of a special professional qualification CDR) Only persons on the 'Liste des Conseils en propriété industrielle' maintained by INPI with the speciality 'Marques, dessins et modèles' or 'Juriste' have the necessary 'special professional qualification' and are therefore entitled to act as professional representatives before the EUIPO.
+Professional 'Mandataires Entitlement is conditional upon possession of a Representativ agréés' special professional qualification an Ar EL Ar e (Trade Marks and Designs) Article 120(2)(c) EUTMR / Article 78(1)(b) CDR) Persons on the 'Liste des Conseils en propriété industrielle' Only persons on the 'Liste des Conseils en propriété industrielle' maintained by INPI with the speciality 'Marques, dessins et modèles' or 'Juriste' have the necessary 'special professional qualification' and are therefore entitled to act as professional representatives before the EUIPO.